eievui5/evscript-cpp/README.md

 ## TODO (from testing)
 - A pool of 0 segfaults.
 Give an error message instead.
 - OOM seems to just return an empty variable name for temps?
+- FOR doesn't properly generate temp vars
+- asm {} is required to use constants; plz implement.